What is degenerative myopia?

 The normal eye is a round ball about 24 mm (0.94 inches) in diameter.
 Far-sightedness (hyperopia) occurs when the eye is shorter than normal and near-sightedness (myopia) when the eye is larger.
 In degenerative myopia the eye becomes elongated.
 The retinal and orange choroidal tissues that line the eye become thinned.
 There can also be frank out-pouchings (posterior staphyloma) of the macula.

 Some patients can develop splitting of the retinal tissue (macular retinoschisis) due to macular pucker, vitreomacular traction, or to the macular tissue being stretched by the elongation of the eye.
 This can cause central vision loss and distortion.

-New blood vessel growth beneath the macula (choroidal neovascularization, CNV) can develop in some patients with degenerative myopia.
+New blood vessel growth beneath the macula (macular neovascularization, MNV) can develop in some patients with degenerative myopia.
 These vessels cause the macula to swell with fluid and blood that can lead to permanent central vision loss.
-There are many causes of CNV including angioid streaks, choroidal rupture, idiopathic, ocular histoplasmosis, and age-related macular degeneration.
-Fluorescein angiography and OCT scanning help diagnosis the presence of CNV.
+There are many causes of MNV including angioid streaks, choroidal rupture, idiopathic, ocular histoplasmosis, and age-related macular degeneration.
+Fluorescein angiography and OCT scanning help diagnosis the presence of MNV.

 What treatments are available for degenerative myopia?